stackql/stackql-provider-azure/website/azure/docs/services/hybrid_data_manager/data_managers/index.md

 <tr>
     <td><CopyableCode code="location" /></td>
     <td><code>string</code></td>
     <td>The location of the resource.
-This will be one of the supported and registered Azure Geo Regions (e.g. West US, East US, Southeast Asia, etc.).
-The geo region of a resource cannot be changed once it is created, but if an identical geo region is specified on update the request will succeed.</td>
+This will be one of the supported and registered Azure Geo Regions (e.g. West US, East<br /> US, Southeast Asia, etc.).
+The geo region of a resource cannot be changed once it is created, but if an identical geo<br /> region is specified on update the request will succeed.</td>
 </tr>
 <tr>
     <td><CopyableCode code="sku" /></td>